 Prior to CMS, the main research effort of my group was on the NOMAD neutrino oscillation experiment at CERN.
 In early 2003 Slava, with a little editorial help from me, finished the last two papers from this program, one on the NOMAD neutrino beam and one on a final neutrino oscillation search.
 The complete list of NOMAD publications co-authored by me is in the inSPIRE database.

 Since nearly all the experiments I have worked on have been searches for rare processes, I have studied a number of statistical techniques for analyzing the data.
 My contributions in this area can be found in the inSPIRE database, plus a few unpublished ones on the arxiv .
 (Some are duplicates with inSPIRE list.)
+Recently I wrote up lectures on "Statistics in Theory: Prelude to Statistics in Practice", given at the 2018 Hadron Collider Physics Summer School, and posted them on the arxiv.
+The link to the slides is in Ref. in the paper.

 My complete list of publications is in the inSPIRE database including numerous CMS publications.

 On November 8, 2012, I gave a lecture to the general public on the discovery of a new particle while searching for the Higgs boson.
 The slides (9 MB pdf file) are posted here.
-The video is posted here.
-Start at time 5:57.

 Back to home page for Robert Cousins